umass-gis/workshops/content/basics-qgis/getting-started.md

 On its own, QGIS is a fairly bare-bones program that can do basic GIS-y things, but certainly not all the things that proprietary software can do.
 Plugins extend the functionality of QGIS.
 Plugins are free and open-source, just like QGIS!

-In the menu bar, click `Plugins > Manage and Install Plugins...`.
-Type the plugin name (or a keyword) into the search bar, highlight the plugin, and click `Install Plugin`.
+In the menu bar, click `Plugins > Manage and Install Plugins...` Type the plugin name (or a keyword) into the search bar, highlight the plugin, and click `Install Plugin`.

 ![Searching for and installing a plugin in QGIS](media/2_Plugin.JPG "QGIS plugin installer")

 ### Recommended plugins

+These two plugins are super helpful:
 * QuickMapServices
 * QuickOSM

+QuickMapServices allows you to access free base imagery from dozens of providers.
+After installation, click `Web > QuickMapServices > Settings`, clickon the `Visibility` tab, then make sure all the sources are checked on.
+They should now appear in the QuickMapServices menu for you to use as base imagery.

+QuickOSM allows you to search and download free vector data from OpenStreetMap.
+Launch this plugin by clicking `Vector > QuickOSM > QuickOSM...` An easy way to use this plugin is to navigate the map to your area of interest, then change the query area from "In" to "Canvas Extent."
+The tool will download all the OSM data in your area of interest!